-Used by Client?
-Used by Server?
-Command-Line Alternative Can be set in P4CONFIG file?
-Yes No p4 -u username command Yes edk lisag
+Used by Used by Command-Line Can be set in

+Client?
+Server?
+Alternative P4CONFIG file?

+Yes No p4 -u username command Yes

 Operating System Value Windows The value of the USERNAME environment variable.
 All Others The value of the USER environment variable.